 Nobody can resist the changes we experience daily.
 The airline industry knows it and they are starting to respond to the great challenges they are facing.
-How are the future aircrafts going to be?
+What is the future aircrafts going to look like?

-The tubular structure is here to stay for at least 30 years ahead, so the industry will have to get creative to enable larger passenger density in the same space.
-We have witnessed several solutions that address this issue such as double deck in a single cabin or seat stools.
-This solutions might seem far away but fuel prices will raise in time and the airplanes are not getting any bigger so don’t be surprised if any of these solutions become a reality.
+The tubular aircraft structure is here to stay for at least another 30 years, so the industry will have to get creative to enable larger passenger density in the same amount of space.
+We have witnessed several solutions thus far that address this issue such as double deck in a single cabin or seat stools.
+These solutions might seem far away but fuel prices will raise in time and airplanes are not going to get any bigger, so don’t be surprised if they become a reality.

-Another key point in this ideal experience will be the cabin space and seats, which will become more flexible, allowing the passengers to work, rest & play at any time.
-Expect to see the latest technologies and full connectivity with all devices.
-New comfort technologies such as aromatherapy or light therapy will be included to help the passengers cope with the long trips.
-The seat will be treated as the passenger´s reign, a cocoon of peace with everything at the reach of their fingertips.
+Another key point in this ideal customer experience will be related to cabin space and seats, as they will become more flexible, allowing passengers to work, rest and play at any time.
+Expect to see the latest technologies, including full connectivity with all devices.
+New comfort technologies such as aromatherapy or light therapy will be included to help passengers cope with the long trips.
+Seats will be treated as passengers” kingdoms, peaceful cocoons with everything at the reach of their fingertips.

-Sharing services like Uber Chopper, will take a small piece of the pie, serving as a usual flight force for short medium range flights.
-These services have the flexibility passengers demand from the airlines, these services will pressure airlines and transform the industry, as it has happen with ground transportation.
-Expect to see some serious changes, reselling your ticket or extra awesome last minute deals could become a reality.
+Sharing services like Uber Chopper will take a small piece of the pie, being a market player for short and medium haul flights.
+These services have the flexibility passengers demand from airlines and will add pressure to transform the industry, as it has happened with ground transportation.
+Expect to see some serious changes, reselling your ticket and even more incredible last minute deals could become a reality.

-It is a fact that engines are getting more efficient, fuel prices are raising in the long run and e-technologies boiling in parallel sectors (automotive).
+It is a fact that engines are getting more efficient, fuel prices will rise in the long-term and e-technologies are surfacing in parallel sectors (eg. automotive).
 Sometime in the next few years, we should see a switch towards green energy in the aircraft industry.
-Although now it is at a pioneering stage, for example: Solarimpulse, it should become a reality in the next 50 years.
-This technology leap will be accompanied by a change in the aircraft architecture, larger and wider cabins with unusual shapes that will allow for larger passenger density and less energy consumption.
-We have already seen great concepts by Airbus or Nasa with unorthodox shapes.
+Although now it is at a pioneering stage, for example: Solar Impulse, it should become a reality in the next 50 years.
+This technological leap will be accompanied by a change in aircraft architecture, with larger and wider cabins, and unusual shapes that will allow for larger passenger density and less energy consumption.
+We have already seen great unorthodox concepts from Airbus or NASA.

-As a highly competitive industry that hasn’t changed a lot in the past few years, It will be exciting to see all the changes this exterior elements impose in the aircraft industry.
+As a highly competitive industry that hasn’t changed a lot in the past few years, it will be exciting to see how external elements impact the evolution of the aircraft industry.